aniasin/RPG/ReadMe.md

 ### SetUp
 + Climbing

-Climbable objects have to be WorldStatic
+Climbable objects have to be WorldStatic.

-With overlap response to SphereTracer channel
+With overlap response to SphereTracer channel.

 ### Controls
 + Movement: ZQSD